- Accounting & Finance

 Therapists also see clients at health centres, community health clinics, day nurseries, mainstream schools, special schools, day centres, adult training centres, child development centres and sometimes in prisons.
 Some make home visits to clients.
 Others work in research or as lecturers in universities.

-Speech & Language Therapist Related SkillsAs a speech and language therapist, you will need:
+What does it take to become a Speech & Language Therapist?As a speech and language therapist, you will need:

 - to relate well to patients of all ages and be able to form good relationships